thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ## What's the difference between data and information?

-Before you can understand databases, like PostgreSQL, you first need to understand the difference between data and information.
+Before you can before fluent with databases, like PostgreSQL, you first need become fluent with the difference between data and information.
 Simply put, **data** are facts.
 Here are some examples of data, represented in JavaScript.

 ```javascript
 'Mary';